xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 ## Why this is only a demo?

-Tension Universe is designed as a full AI system:
+Tension Universe is designed as a full AI system.

-- it has its own notion of state spaces, observables, invariants, and tension fields
+- It has its own notion of state spaces, observables, invariants, and tension fields.
-- it is meant to drive agents, training signals, and evaluation pipelines
+- It is meant to drive agents, training signals, and evaluation pipelines.

 This repository does not expose that whole machinery.
 That is intentional.

-This demo focuses on one question:
+This demo focuses on a single question.

-> if we lock ourselves to a single tension language, can we still write down 131 hard problems without breaking our own rules?
+> If we lock ourselves to one tension language, can we still write down 131 hard problems without breaking our own rules?

-So this is a demo of encoding discipline, not a claim of solving anything.
+So this is a demo of encoding discipline.
+It is not a claim of solving anything.

 ---